orkachlon/sentimentor/README.md

 References
 ----------
-Not all of these references are used in the project but all of them helped me learn and develop this project.
+Not all of these references are used in the project but all of them helped me learn this topic and develop this project.

 - [Possible entire implementation of classifier including access to influential words]( https://towardsdatascience.com/basic-binary-sentiment-analysis-using-nltk-c94ba17ae386)